Ontario Public Service: Policies That Make Accessibility Work

 Advances in technology create new opportunities and challenges.
 The OPS continues to focus on the development, implementation and updating of accessible information technology policies and standards, including standards for website accessibility and alternate formats.

-- The OPS I&IT organization has established a Government of Ontario IT Standard (GO-ITS) entitled GO-ITS 23: Government of Ontario Web Standard.
-The standard ensures that all web sites developed by the I&IT organization are compliant with WCAG 2.0 AA as laid out by the Integrated Accessibility Standards Regulation (IASR).
-The standard has been in place since September 30, 2010.
+- The OPS I&IT organization has established the Government of Ontario IT Standard (GO-ITS) 23: Government of Ontario Web Standard to ensure a consistent and positive web experience that is accessible to all Ontarians.
+The standard ensures that all Ontario government web sites are compliant with WCAG 2.0, Level AA according to the timelines set out by the Integrated Accessibility Standards Regulation (IASR).

 Alternate Formats and Accessible Communications

-These are the directives and policies that support accessible employment in the OPS:
+The following directives and policies support these objectives in the OPS:

 As a large public sector organization, the OPS has a visible presence in the business world.
-We have a responsibility to not only lead, but to shape equitable procurement practices, and conduct barrier-free business.
+We have a responsibility to not only lead, but also to shape accessible procurement practices and conduct barrier-free business.

-The Supply Chain Management Division of the Ministry of Government Services is responsible for ensuring that procurement activities and processes are fair, equitable and accessible to vendors.
+- Supply Chain Ontario is responsible for ensuring that procurement activities and processes are fair and accessible to vendors, and that vendors incorporate accessibility requirements into their bids.
 They also help ensure taxpayers get good value for their dollar.

-- Management Board of Cabinet Procurement Directive outlines mandatory requirements for the procurement of goods and services.
-Accessibility must be considered when purchasing goods, services and facilities
+- Management Board of Cabinet Procurement Directive (updated February 2014) outlines mandatory requirements for the procurement of goods and services.
+Accessibility must be considered when purchasing goods, services and facilities.

 How to contact us